by Andrew Robinson

 Books

-1. SCIENCE AND THE HISTORY OF SCIENCE
+SCIENCE AND HISTORY OF SCIENCE

-The Shape of the World: The Mapping and Discovery of the Earth
+* The Shape of the World: The Mapping and Discovery of the Earth

-1989-90: George Philip + Rand McNally—with Simon Berthon
+1989-90: George Philip/Rand McNally—with Simon Berthon

 (accompanied a Granada Television series sponsored by IBM, shown worldwide)

-Earthshock: Hurricanes, Volcanoes, Earthquakes, Tornadoes and Other Forces of Nature
+* Earthshock: Hurricanes, Volcanoes, Earthquakes, Tornadoes and Other Forces of Nature

 1993: Thames & Hudson, rev. edn 2002